 Currently, around 25% of Australian kids are either overweight or obese, meaning that parents and educators are responsible for teaching the principles of healthy eating.
-We aim to help with that cause here by offering some advice on how to promote a balanced diet.
+We aim to help with that cause by offering some advice on promoting a balanced diet.

 We’ll finish up by showing you how child nutrition training can be enjoyed on your terms for a better understanding of the subject, but let’s first look at some of the ways in which health and nutrition can be encouraged with a few simple lifestyle changes.

 Stock Your Cabinets With Water- Not Sugary Drinks

 In line with child nutrition guidelines, refined sugar is something that should be avoided wherever you can, as it’s one of the leading causes of non-hereditary diabetes.
 Sugary drinks are packed with stuff, so if you can stock your cabinets with water or non-sugar-based beverages, it will help a lot.

 Obesity is also caused by over-eating, which often happens through eating too quickly and not giving the body time to feel full.
 The full response takes up to 20 minutes to reach the brain, so the slower your kids eat, the less they’ll consume.
 Eat too fast, and the whole meal is gone before this can happen.

 Make Sure You Have Meals At The Dinner Table, As A Family